cxpsemea/CxAddCustomCategory/README.md

 pyodbc==4.0.28
 ```

-Before executing the Python script is required to install the dependencies, with following command:
+Before executing the Python script is required to install the dependencies, with following command (assure you have CMD opened with Admin permissions, if required):

 ```sh
 pip install -r requirements.txt